zdrive/aws-iot-button-php/README.md

   -- Click the Refresh icon (top right) after 30-60 seconds
   -- Also keep an eye on the time filter in the upper right, to make sure it covers the current time frame

-### That's All Folks!
+## TROUBLESHOOTING TIPS
+- See detailed instructions for testing procedures on each step
+- Enable PHP error messages to troubleshoot PHP / MySQL problems
+- Look in the Execution Result pane for Lambda function problems
+- The Lambda function's Monitoring tab shows button connectivity

+## AUTHOR
+- Tim Heffley <dev@zdcs.com>
-Please report problems, and feel free to make suggestions
+- Please report problems, and feel free to make suggestions

-## Credits and Interesting Links
+## CREDITS
 - Lambda code inspiration and an interesting IoT button project:
   -- [Slack Messaging with the AWS IoT Button](https://medium.com/@cpiggott/slack-messaging-with-the-aws-iot-button-bd9978d0a98a)

 - jQuery code for realtime updates.
 This was the basis for db.php
   -- [Ajax Auto Refresh - Volume II](http://blog.codebusters.pl/en/entry/ajax-auto-refresh-volume-ii)